brianshumate/ansible-jepsen/README.md

 **"Help, I'm using VirtualBox, seeing SSH timeouts, and the playbook fails!"**

-Re-run the playbook based on Ansible's `--limit` suggestion while shaking your fist at VirtualBox and adjusting the onion on your belt.
+Re-run the playbook based on Ansible's `--limit` suggestion in the error output while shaking your fist at VirtualBox and adjusting the onion on your belt.
 For example:

 ```
 ansible-playbook -i debian --limit @$HOME/jepsen_init.retry jepsen_init.yml